How To Survive During Construction

 If a delay is caused by the contractor’s failure to manage the works efficiently then the contractor is not entitled to claim extra time.
 Under these circumstances any resultant overrun of the programme will allow the client to claim ‘liquidated and ascertained damages’ from the contractor.
 The figure for liquidated and ascertained damages is pre-agreed as a weekly rate and usually includes an allowance for the architect to cover the cost of the architect’s extra inspections that relate to the contractor’s delay.

-If a delay is caused by ‘exceptionally inclement’ weather the
+a delay is caused by ‘exceptionally inclement’ weather the contractor

 and expense’ to cover his extra overheads.